 Beyond Earth Class 6 Question Answer Science Chapter 12

 (iii) Constellation (a) Orion

-(iv) Planets which is commonly called an evening star (b) Venus
+(iv) Planet which is commonly called an evening star (b) Venus

+Beyond Earth Class 6 Question Answer Science Chapter 12